Bringing maternity care to the

 Maternal depression and anxiety rates are increasing.
 Rural families have an added challenge of geographical isolation and limited resources.
 Having a place to gather with others builds connection and a support system when it matters most.

 We surveyed area moms and families to find that a) 70% of pregnant families felt limited in maternity care options and b) even though there was high interest in the services listed, there was extremely low participation.
-Most stated the drive to services was too far for them.
-Mountain Momma aims to offer those experiences in the Alleghany Highlands to meet those needs.
+Most stated the drive to services was too far for them, a common barrier for rural families.
+Mountain Momma aims to offer those experiences locally to close the gap in services.

 FAQs